Work for Hire Agreement

 You are commissioning a graphic designer, photographer, or illustrator to create visual content for your brand, and you need to own the copyright outright so you can use the work across all media without restrictions.

 You are producing a marketing video with an independent production company and need a work-for-hire agreement covering the audiovisual work, scripts, and supplementary materials created for the project.
+Get a quote for your work for hire agreement to ensure the copyright designation and fallback assignment are legally sound.

 A publisher is commissioning freelance writers to contribute chapters or articles to a collective work and needs to secure copyright ownership of each contribution as a work made for hire.